 For some entrepreneurs, however, the “wait and see” approach to clearing your name on the ChexSystems database can result in missed opportunities for your business.
 If you’re not content to wait out the process, you may be better off working around the ChexSystems issue with our next option below.

 If ChexSystems has held you back from obtaining an online business checking account, your best bet is going to be trying to work with one of these banks.

-Keep in mind that a bank’s application review processes can change at any time, so you’ll want to keep in mind that ChexSystems may become a factor for BBVA or any other no ChexSystems bank in the future.
-That said, if you need a no credit check business checking account while you try to improve your ChexSystems report, these banks may be worth looking into.
+This being said, however, a bank’s application review process can change at any time, so you’ll want to keep in mind that ChexSystems may become a factor for BBVA or any other no ChexSystems bank in the future.
+Nevertheless, if you need a no credit check business checking account while you try to improve your ChexSystems report, these banks may be worth looking into.

 Receiving news of a denied business checking account application due to a ChexSystems problem is undoubtedly frustrating, and it may even slow down the process of getting your small business’s financial systems up and running—but it doesn’t have to stop your progress completely.

-For the most part, only sole proprietors can open a business bank account using solely an online application.
-However, the good news is that, in some cases, you can open a business checking account with no ChexSystems verification, open one with a bank in-person with no ChexSystems report, or even work with a bank willing to overlook flaws on your report.
-And once the account is opened, that account can be managed almost entirely online.
+For the most part, only sole proprietors can open a business bank account strictly using an online application.
+However, the good news is that, in some cases, you can open a business checking account online with no ChexSystems verification, open one with a bank in-person with no ChexSystems report, or even work with a bank willing to overlook flaws on your report.
+Luckily, whatever the case, once you’ve opened the account, you likely can manage it entirely online.

-In the long run, your goal should be to learn from past mistakes and improve financial management skills so that you never again have to worry about ChexSystems.
-Until then, it will simply take some creativity and additional research to access the small business banking options that your new business needs.
+At the end of the day, your goal should be to learn from past banking mistakes and improve your financial management skills so that you never again have to worry about ChexSystems.
+This being said, however, until then, it will simply take some creativity and additional research to access the small business banking options that your new endeavor needs.